-Top 10 Upcoming Cars in India 2017 - NDTV CarAndBike
+Top 10 Upcoming Cars In India 2017 - NDTV CarAndBike

 Expected Price: ₹ 6.5 lakh to ₹ 10 lakh

-Jeep finally made its way to India earlier this year and while its current SUVs are far from the reach of the common man, the American automaker will be introducing a more affordable SUV in the second half of 2017.
-To be locally manufactured for domestic and global markets, the Jeep Compass was recently unveiled in Brazil and shares its underpinnings with the Renegade compact SUV.
+Jeep finally made its way to India and while its current SUVs are far from the reach of the common man, the American automaker will be introducing a more affordable SUV in the second half of 2017.
+To be locally manufactured for domestic and global markets in the Right-Hand-Drive (RHD) configuration, the Jeep Compass was recently unveiled in India at the company's Ranjangaon facility that will act as a global manufacturing hub.

 The Compass carries the design language from the Grand Cherokee and looks quintessentially Jeep from all angles.
-The automaker will locally manufacture the model at the company's Ranjangaon facility near Pune.
-Engine options are expected to include the 2.0-litre petrol and diesel mills while transmissions will comprise manual and automatic units.
+The model also packs in a host of features and premium creature comforts while the model will be locking horns with the likes of Hyundai's Tucson and the higher variants of the Mahindra XUV500.
+A 5-seater, Jeep says the Compass can off-road equally well as its bigger models.
+Engine options will include the 1.4-litre petrol and new 2.0-litre diesel, while transmissions will comprise manual and automatic units.
 The Jeep Compass will come equipped with 4x4 right from launch, keeping the brand's off-roading heritage intact.

 Expected Price: ₹ 25 lakh to ₹ 30 lakh